 Generally, boreal forests have been conceived as an important methane sink, but Haikarainen’s research might prove us all wrong.
 The purpose of their research is to gain a deeper insight into the role of forests as methane source, which previous research has not placed much importance on.
 Their results point out that boreal forests might, in fact, have a more notable role in the global atmospheric methane budget than we thought.

-The group is using Gasmet’s DX4040 gas analyzer for measurements in the forests of Sweden, and we were very eager to hear how their research was getting along, and how it was in line with the bigger picture of understanding the climate change.
+The group is using Gasmet’s DX4040 gas analyzer for soil flux measurements in the forests of Sweden, and we were very eager to hear how their research was getting along, and how it was in line with the bigger picture of understanding the climate change.

 Greenhouse Gas Emissions from Trees Are Common

 Researchers have realized that especially in tropical rainforests, methane emissions from trees are, in fact, quite significant.
 In Haikarainen’s research, the measured greenhouse gas emissions remain lower, as they focus on the Boreal vegetation zone in the Northern hemisphere.
 He adds that in spite of methane exchange from tree trunks being lower than in the tropic, the phenomenon is taking place in wetlands in colder climate zones as well.